Scope and Rates

 Is it possible to apply for formal or informal advance rulings from the (indirect) tax authority?

 Yes it is possible to write to Revenue and request a ruling from them where the VAT treatment of a transaction is in doubt, however it is specific to the taxpayer.
 The Irish Revenue normally will not provide a general ruling on a no names basis.
+In addition, it is possible to seek determinations from Revenue.

 Are rulings and decisions issued by the tax authorities publicly available in your country?